anjalisi/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

       c.
 Subject (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function <br>
       d.
 Merged_Data (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function <br>

+4. **Extracts only the measurements on the mean and standard deviation for each measurement** <br>
+      a.
+TidyData (10299 rows, 88 columns) is created by subsetting Merged_Data, selecting only columns: subjectId, activityId and the measurements on the mean and standard deviation (std) for each measurement. <br>

+5. **Uses descriptive activity names to name the activities in the data set** <br>
+      a.
+Entire numbers in activityId column of the TidyData replaced with corresponding activity taken from second column of the activities variable<br>

+6. **Appropriately labels the data set with descriptive variable names**<br>
+      a. activity column in TidyData renamed into activities. <br>
+      b.
+All Acc in column’s name replaced by Accelerometer
+      c.
+All Gyro in column’s name replaced by Gyroscope
+      d.
+All BodyBody in column’s name replaced by Body
+e.
+All Mag in column’s name replaced by Magnitude
+f.
+All start with character f in column’s name replaced by Frequency
+g.
+All start with character t in column’s name replaced by Time

+7. **From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject**<br>
+      a.
+DataFinal (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+b.
+Export DataFinal into TidyData.txt file.